What is Title Insurance & Why Do I Need It?

 Two Policies in One

 This is in effect two policies in one.
 One provides coverage for legal expenses to defend title.
 The other provides for reimbursement in the event of a loss.

 Our Low Premium

 A low, one-time premium is all you pay to obtain the protection and peace of mind of a title insurance policy.
 So long as ownership remains in your name or that of your heirs, there is no additional cost.
 The policy is issued in an amount equal to the purchase price you pay.
 Of course, the greater the coverage given, the higher the premium.

 More About Us

-The owners of LeConte Title LLC are attorneys with many years of experience in closing business transactions.
+The owners of LeConte Title are attorneys with many years of experience in closing business and real estate transactions.
 As consumers of title insurance services, we have an appreciation for the quality of service which should be provided to title insurance customers.
 LeConte Title is committed to providing a higher level of service utilizing the latest technology and the Internet to assist you in placing orders for title insurance, monitoring the progress of your transaction and quickly completing the closing.
 We also provide quality service the old fashioned way–by being accessible and giving you personal service.